In this post: Looking for small living room ideas? This update moved our French inspired living room toward more relaxed elegance and rustic chic.⇒

 Next I moved the Swedish coffee table in from the family room to replace the tufted ottoman that was here before.
 I did this for a few reasons, most notably because this charming cane table has a lighter feel than the bulky ottoman and works better with the ethereal sofa.
 (The ottoman now sits in the entryway.)

-I stayed very intentional and understated with the accessories on the coffee table to allow breathing space around it, topping a tray with a layer of interior design books, and a distressed vase functions as the cherry on top.
+I stayed very intentional and understated with the accessories on the coffee table to allow breathing space around it, topping a tray with a layer of interior design books, and a floral bouquet functions as the cherry on top.

 The table is also not as long as the ottoman was, freeing up precious floor space, allowing easier access to the sofa, and opening up the small living room feel.